CosminB24/Hash-Checker/README.md

 # Some disclaimers

-The tool will provide reliable results just if the malware was scaned previous by TotalVirus.
+The tool will only provide results if the file was previously scanned by VirusTotal.
 It has been built just for learning and fun purposes.